JAWS Scripts For Unigram

 Also, this will only show the first 20 members.

-To play a voice or video message, find it in the chat message list, Tab once to its link
+To play a voice or video message, find it in the chat message list, Tab once to its Play link,

 Video messages have a .mp4 extension.